Oru Kaidhiyin Diary: Plot

-Velapan gives Shankar David's diary which outlines all events in David's life until he went to jail.
+During the investigation, Shankar finds out David and his dad Velapan are longtime friends and confronts him.
+Velappan gives Shankar David's diary which outlines all events in David's life until he went to jail.
 Although Shankar is upset and enraged at Suryaprakasam, he is persuaded by DIG RajaManickam to do his duty as a policeman and not give room to sentiments.
-The police unwittingly lay out their plans to protect Suryaprakasam at the DIG's house, with David listening from the basement.
-The climax shows David killing his last target, Suryaprakasam, and how Shankar has to do his duty of shooting his father, despite knowing the full details of David's life.
-David dies along with Suryaprakasam, as the films ends.
+Suryaprakasam returns from this foreign trip and organizes a rally.
+Police unwittingly lay out their plans to protect Suryaprakasam at the DIG's house, with David listening from the basement.
+He then disguises himself as the statue that Suryaprakasam is planning to unveil and kills him during the rally.
+Shankar shoots David, who dies happily that his mission is accomplished.

 Production

 Kamal Haasan and Bharathiraja initially began production on a film titled Top Takkar.
 After 5000 feet was canned, the film was shelved as Bharathiraja felt it was becoming too similar to his and Haasan's earlier film Sigappu Rojakkal (1978), and decided to collaborate with Haasan on a different film, which eventually became Oru Kaidhiyin Diary; K. Bhagyaraj developed the story, which Bharathiraja expanded into a screenplay.
 The makeup for Haasan was provided by Michael Westmore.
 The climax filmed by Bharathiraja differed from what Bhagyaraj wrote; the original climax was then used by Bhagyaraj for the Hindi remake.